-If one was to type “Armenians in Lisbon” into the all-knowing Google, the following top 3 results will appear:
+If one was to type “Armenians in Lisbon” into the all-knowing Google, the following top 3 results would appear:

 Not only were these three points the search engine optimized version of yet another page in the diasporan reality playbook, but they also made up an entire Thursday’s worth of sightseeing and to-doing when a new family tradition of travelling somewhere “new” to welcome the new year found us in beautiful Lisboa.